What Is Opana?

 - Diarrhea

 Babies may experience neonatal opioid withdrawal syndrome if their mothers use Opana during pregnancy.
-These babies usually require medical treatment for several weeks.11
+These babies usually require medical treatment for several weeks.9

 Treatment for Opana Addiction

-In case of emergencies, medical professionals will typically administer a rescue medication like naloxone or nalmefene to reverse life-threatening respiratory depression.
+In emergency cases, medical professionals will typically administer a rescue medication like naloxone or nalmefene to reverse life-threatening respiratory depression.
 They may also supply oxygen and other supportive measures in case of circulatory shock or fluid build-up in the lungs.

 Treatment approaches for Opana addiction are similar to those of other opioid treatments.
 They include: